MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/data-move-faq.md

 ## My customer data has already been moved to a new datacenter geo.
 Can I move back?

 No, this is not possible.
 Customers who have been moved to new geo datacenters cannot be moved back.
 As a customer in any geo, you will experience the same quality of service, performance, and security controls as you did before.
-[Office 365 Multi Geo](https://aka.ms/multi-geo) is available to some customers as an add-on and lets a single tenant create multiple satellite geos and move user data to those geos with data residency commitments.
+[Microsoft 365 Multi Geo](https://aka.ms/multi-geo) is available to some customers as an add-on and lets a single tenant create multiple satellite geos and move user data to those geos with data residency commitments.

 ## Will Microsoft 365 tenants hosted in the new datacenters be available to users outside of the country?